W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 “The wicked shall perish” becomes a statement of Atonement, if the word “perish’ is understood as “be undone’.
 ²Every loveless thought must be undone, a word the ego cannot even understand.
 ³To the ego, to be undone means to be destroyed.
-⁴The ego will not be destroyed because the ego is part of your thought, but because the ego is uncreative and therefore unsharing, it will be reïnterpreted to release you from fear.
+⁴The ego will not be destroyed because the ego is part of your thought, but because the ego is uncreative and therefore unsharing, it will be reinterpreted to release you from fear.
 ⁵The part of your mind that you have given to the ego will merely return to the Kingdom, where your whole mind belongs.
 ⁶You can delay the completion of the Kingdom, but you cannot introduce the concept of fear into the Kingdom.
 :::

 ::: details Simplified
-Reïnterpret the ego and be released from fear.
+Reinterpret the ego and be released from fear.
 There is no fear in the Kingdom.
 :::